Nadia-Adaptive/gRPC-Chat/Readme.md

 ## Running

-To run the server, define your main class as SenderMain (or update the class name in build.gradle) in the receiver module.
-This starts a server on localhost at port 8980.
+To run the chat, define your main class as SenderMain (or update the class name in build.gradle) in the receiver module.
+This starts a chat on localhost at port 8980.

 To run the client, define your main class as SenderMain in the sender module (or update the class name in build.gradle).
-This conects to the server on localhost:8980 and sends several chat messages as well as printing the responses.
+This conects to the chat on localhost:8980 and sends several chat messages as well as printing the responses.